bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 <h1><%= resource.data.food %></h1>
 ```

-You can also use a document's front matter variables in other places like layouts, and
+You can also use a resource's front matter variables in other places like layouts, and
-you can even reference those variables in loops through documents or as part of more
+you can even reference those variables in loops or as part of more
-complex queries (see [Liquid filters](/docs/liquid/filters/) for more information).
+complex queries (see the [Liquid](/docs/template-engines/liquid) or [ERB and Beyond](/docs/template-engines/erb-and-beyond) docs for more information).

 ## Predefined Variables